 COVID-19 and the Fall in Insolvencies

-There have been decreases across most types of corporate insolvency appointments, with the largest declines in voluntary administrations, compulsory liquidations and creditors’ voluntary liquidations.
-However, receivership appointments have increased by 61%, year on year, in the June 2020 quarter.
+The decrease in formal insolvency appointments in the 2020‒21 financial year is consistent across most types of corporate insolvency appointments, with the largest declines in receiverships, voluntary administrations, creditors’ voluntary liquidations and especially court-ordered liquidations.
+However, provisional liquidations have increased by over 370%, year on year, in the 2020-2021 financial year.
 Of each of the formal appointments other than creditor or court led windings-up, director led appointments of voluntary administrators continue to be the most common.

-This decline in insolvency appointments appears to be attributable to the COVID-19 temporary support measures introduced by the government.
-These measures, which have been extended to 31 December 2020, were introduced to support the continuation of businesses and jobs.
+This decline in insolvency appointments appears to be attributable to the COVID-19 temporary support measures introduced by the government in 2020 to support the continuation of businesses and jobs.
+These measures were extended to 31 December 2020.

-Accommodation and food services, construction, retail and financial information services are among the sectors most affected by COVID-19, and are expected to experience the largest volumes of insolvencies in the year ahead.
+Accommodation and food services, mining and mining services, property and construction, higher education, tourism and retail continue to be the sectors most affected by COVID-19, and are expected to experience the largest volumes of insolvencies in the year ahead.

 Changes in Credit Markets

 As a result of tightening capital adequacy requirements, prudential standards, the COVID-19 pandemic, more conservative approaches to risk and increased regulatory intervention following the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, banks are increasingly limiting their exposures across all sectors.
+Local banks are also becoming increasingly reluctant to invest in "brown" industries such as coal and mining services.
 This has the potential to open the Australian debt market to non-traditional lenders such as hedge and special situations funds, investment banks and alternative capital providers.

 In Australia, the Corporations Act 2001 (Cth) (Corporations Act) governs corporate insolvency and restructuring.
 The Bankruptcy Act 1966 (Cth) (Bankruptcy Act) regulates personal insolvency.
 The aim of both regimes is to balance the interests of creditors and debtors.